This lesson is under construction this week: 7/16/17 – 7/21/17

 In optical theory it is said that the base curve is, “The curve from which all other curves are measured.”

-In modern lens design we can think of the base curve as always being the front surface of the lens.
+In lens design we can think of the base curve as always being the front surface of the lens, D1 in the illustration.

-In modern lens design that curve is always plus (+) and has a convex shape.
+In lens design that curve is always plus (+) and has a convex shape.

-The corresponding curves that create the actual lens power (bend light) are placed on the back of the lens, are minus (-) and have a concave shape.
+The corresponding curves that create the actual lens power (redirect light) are placed on the back of the lens, are minus (-) and have a concave shape, D2 in the illustration.

-That relationship was covered in the previous lesson, The Nominal Lens Formula.
+That relationship was covered in the lesson, The Nominal Lens Formula in the very first course, Optics For Opticians

-Matching a base curve to a prescription is part of surfacing.
-Surfacing is the actual grinding away of the plastic on a lens to create the curves necessary to match a prescription.
+Matching a base curve to create the wanted lens power is part of surfacing.
+Surfacing is the actual grinding away of the plastic on a lens to create the curves necessary to create power.
 These days surfacing is done at the “lab” not at the “store” and is no longer part of the day-to-day work of an optician.

 Here is what I want you to know about base curve for your actual day-to-day work.

-1) In an upcoming lesson you will learn about free-form lens design.
-Only a computer can determine the correct base curve on a lens designed using free-form technology.
-In fact most labs today will not allow you to change or request a base curve at all.
+1) I want you to know that only a computer can determine the correct base curve on a lens designed using free-form technology.
+In fact most labs today will not allow you to change or request a base curve.

 2) I want you to know that there are now lenses with variable base curve designs (the Camber series of progressive lenses from Younger).
-This completely overrides any use of the nominal lens formula or simple base curve calculations.
+This means that the front base curve is actually fluid or variable or changing which further pushes base curve into theory over reality.

 Here is what you will need to know about base curve theory for the ABO or any practical exams you might need to take.